nomastickles/gunshots/README.md

 ### 5. FRONTEND DEPLOY

-- Manually run Frontend Github Action with websocket from backend deployment
+(Note this only once per unique websocket.)
+Manually run "Frontend" Github action using new websocket address.
+Github pages will be employed to host the app using the websocket address.